 It’s extremely easy to tell if a player is counting cards even before they make money.

 I’m not a true card counter.
-I have developed a version that makes it easy to count cards while getting distracted by alcohol, women, your friends asking for help playing Blackjack.
+Instead, I developed a version that makes it easy to count cards while getting distracted by alcohol, women, your friends asking for help playing Blackjack, etc.

-First, I will explain how traditional counting cards works.
-Then, I will share my modified counting cards method.
+First, I will explain how traditional counting cards work.
+Then, I will share my modified strategy on how to count cards.